edX Online

 • Nutritional therapist

+Chefs, caterers, personal trainers, health services managers, and health coaches can benefit from a background in nutrition.
 Many of these jobs involve one-on-one interaction with individuals seeking to better their health and wellness through dietary adjustments.
-Other jobs may put you in a research, educational, or teaching setting.
+Depending on your nutrition career path, you may also conduct research or teach others about nutrition.

-If you're looking for further job opportunities, you can earn a master's degree in nutrition, nutrition education, public health nutrition, or sustainable food systems.
+If you want to qualify for additional job opportunities, you can earn a master's degree in nutrition, nutrition education, public health nutrition, or sustainable food systems.

 Below, find jobs that you may qualify for by learning nutrition, including salary and job outlook data from the Bureau of Labor Statistics (BLS).

-Dieticians work with individuals to create nutrition plans to improve health, drive performance, and address illnesses.
-Dieticians can work in hospitals, in clients' homes, at gyms, in clinics, or for government agencies.
+Dietitians work with individuals to create personalized nutrition plans that improve health, enhance performance, and address specific health concerns.
+Dietitians can work in hospitals, clients' homes, gyms, clinics, or government agencies.

 • Required education: Master's degree